US bans Russian company Kaspersky's software over security concerns

-Washington: The US will ban the sale of antivirus software made by Russia based cybersecurity company Kaspersky.
+Washington: The US will ban the sale of antivirus software made by Moscow-based cybersecurity company Kaspersky.

 The company’s operations in the US presented a national security risk “due to the Russian government’s offensive cyber capabilities and capacity to influence or direct Kaspersky’s operations,” the US Department of Commerce said in a statement on Thursday.